Svendolin/Modelcar-search-application-FINAL-VERSION/readme.md

 **Loading States:**
-* Smooth loading states while we are waiting for the search results = With Next.js very enjoyable => In Miliseconcs List from backend
+* Smooth loading states while we are waiting for the search results = With Next.js very enjoyable => In Miliseconds getting a list from backend

 **Implementig the Technique of SEMANTIC SEARCH QUERYING Upstash Vector:**
 * Instant Matches from Database => Also from those which are similar in meaning but dont exactly match the search term